Already have labs? Get a free clinical review Upload now

 Key takeaways

-- Resistance training can help keep resting metabolic rate higher by adding metabolically active muscle, and mechanistic research suggests working muscle may signal fat tissue to increase lipolysis and fatty-acid use during recovery, especially after higher-intensity sessions.
+• Resistance training can help keep resting metabolic rate higher by adding metabolically active muscle, and mechanistic research suggests working muscle may influence fat tissue during recovery; higher-intensity lifting may modestly raise post-exercise energy expenditure and fat oxidation, but meaningful fat loss still depends mainly on total weekly energy balance, adherence, and muscle retention.

 The relationship